"Muscle suits" to help elderly

 20th August 2014

 A Japanese mechanical engineering professor has helped develop new so-called “muscle suits” in a move to assist with the growing number of the country’s elderly residents.

 The special suit makes lifting objects and movement easier and is thought to significantly aid the elderly generation by “help[ing] people live independently and self-sufficiently."
 It is hoped that the suit could aid immensely in everyday tasks, much like mobility aids such as the curved stairlift and handrails currently do across the world, helping the older generation live more independently and remain safe in their own homes without having to move to a care home or similar institution.

 Hiroshi Kobayashi, the mastermind behind the revolutionary new suit said in this article that “The joints are moved by artificial muscles, so the wearer is able to move about unencumbered.
 There is zero risk to the wearer, even if it malfunctions."
 This means that hopefully one day soon people across the world will be able to move better and more independently.

-With such technology in the pipeline, it may not be long until we see a clearer answer to our aging population, although walk in shower cubicles and baths are already giving the elderly and mobility restricted more options and choices in their independence and daily living.
+With such technology in the pipeline, it may not be long until people can see a clearer answer to the ageing population, although walk-in bath and shower cubicles and baths are already giving the elderly and mobility restricted more options and choices in their independence and daily living.